 The Health Foundation of Central Massachusetts, Inc. was formally established in January, 1999, with initial assets of approximately $60 million.
 These assets resulted from the sale of Central Massachusetts Health Care, Inc. (CMHC) a physician-initiated, not-for-profit health maintenance organization (HMO).
 The trustees of CMHC envisioned a philanthropic organization dedicated to improving the health of the people in the region as a fitting legacy to those physicians who founded and then supported the original organization in 1977.
 As a conversion foundation, The Health Foundation is bound to apply the assets to continue serving a similar purpose and population, or geographic area as the original HMO.

-Since 2000, The Health Foundation has granted over $48 million to organizations in Central Massachusetts through the Activation Fund, Synergy Initiative, and Board Designated grants.
+Since 2000, The Health Foundation has granted over $50 million to organizations in Central Massachusetts through its primary grantmaking avenues, which include the Synergy Initiative and the Activation Fund.

 When it converted from Central Mass Health Care, Inc., The Health Foundation of Central Massachusetts, Inc. intentionally sought to retain the plan’s tax-exempt status as a 501(c)4 organization in order to retain the capacity to lobby.
 The Health Foundation’s ability to lobby has been strategically woven into its grantmaking, most notably in the Synergy Initiative, where advocacy and lobbying are expected to secure sustainability of the projects.